ncatlab/nlab-content/pages/7/1/0/0/17/content.md

 ### Software required to use the $n$Lab
 {#software}

 The $n$Lab serves mathematical symbols as [MathML](http://en.wikipedia.org/wiki/MathML).
-Presently the only browser with _native_ MathML support, and hence immediate rendering of the formulas, is [Firefox](http://www.mozilla.com/firefox/).
+Presently the browsers with _native_ MathML support, and hence immediate rendering of the formulas, are those based on the Gecko, Blink, and WebKit rendering engines, e.g., Firefox, Chrome/Chromium, Safari, etc.

-Essentially all other browsers fall back to rendering MathML formulas using the [MathJax](https://www.mathjax.org/) [polyfill](https://en.wikipedia.org/wiki/Polyfill_(programming%29).
+Older unmaintained browsers like Internet Explorer, as well as a few obscure mobile and desktop browsers, fall back to rendering MathML formulas using the [MathJax](https://www.mathjax.org/) [polyfill](https://en.wikipedia.org/wiki/Polyfill_(programming%29).
 This works, but is slow.
 On small pages it is fine, on larger pages with many formulas MathJax may take up to several minutes for rendering.

 ### How to search the nLab & nForum from firefox